jmutai/zimbra-rhel7/README.md

 ```bash
 sh ./shell.sh
 ```
 Once you have active shell access.
-Do the following to install zimbra.
+Start automated zimbra installation.

 ```
 cd /opt
 sh ./start.sh
 ```
-Wait for the installation to finish.

 ## Accessing Admin Console
 The `start.sh` script will take care of everything and after a few minutes you can access Admin console using: